eclipserporg/discord-bot/README.md

 ## License

-MIT License.
+GNU General Public License v3.0 .
 See `LICENSE` for details.